-Grassy downs, peat bogs, moorland and forest glades, from Siberia to West Wales, have for centuries been sites of an age-old dance of love.
+Grassy downs, peat bogs, moorland and forest glades, from Siberia to west Wales, have for centuries been sites of an age-old dance of love.
 Black grouse (Tetrao tetrix), impressively clad in bright black, white and red plumage, gather together in groups of 20-40 bachelors, known as ‘leks’.
 Then the competition begins.
-The male courtship display is quite a performance, crouching low and circling the ground, they spread wide their black tails to reveal the startling white of their under-tail coverts.
-They partially extend their wings during the display, puffing themselves up and inflating the vivid red wattles above their eyes.
-They produce a bubbling and distinctive ‘rooo-kooo’ sound, so enthusiastically delivered that it can be heard a kilometre away.
+The male courtship display is quite a performance, crouching low and circling the ground, they spread their black tails to reveal the startling white of their under-tail coverts.
+Partially extending their wings during the display, they puff themselves up and inflate the vivid red wattles above their eyes.
+They produce a bubbling and distinctive rooo-kooo sound, so enthusiastically delivered that it can be heard a kilometre away.
 Individual males return to their traditional lekking sites, and defend their territory.
 Dominant males occupy the central positions, securing the most females.
 The hens only attend these displays in April and May, observing, hidden in tall grass.
 Unfazed, males will lek most of the year (excluding their moulting months of July and August), regardless of whether the ladies are watching.
 However, they up the ante when joined by the hens in spring, and the lekking reaches its peak.

 Sadly, predictably, this charming scene has all but disappeared from British countryside over the past century.
 The same old story of habitat loss and fragmentation explains the absence of the black grouse; intensive farming and forestry plantations have destroyed the mosaic of habitat that they require to thrive.
 Strong populations could withstand disease, weather and predation, but the dwindling numbers and fragmented populations left in Britain cannot endure these environmental pressures.
 Populations declined rapidly from the early 1900’s, and black grouse are now extirpated throughout most of the UK.
 There are an estimated 6510 lekking males UK-wide, a stronghold of 3370 displaying males in Scotland, and lesser populations present in northern England and Wales.
 Scotland shares a long cultural heritage with the black grouse, their feathers are used for hats in traditional Highland dress and Scottish military attire.